Northwest Airlines Flight 85: Investigation

 The National Transportation Safety Board (NTSB) and Boeing launched investigations into the incident.
-NTSB investigator Carolyn Deforge, who oversaw the investigation, recounted on the television program Mayday (Air Crash Investigation, Air Emergency): "it appeared to be a very dramatic event, and ... it definitively seemed like something we needed to follow up on, trying to understand what had happened."
+NTSB investigator Carolyn Deforge, who oversaw the investigation, recounted in an interview on the television program Mayday: "It appeared to be a very dramatic event, and ... it definitively seemed like something we needed to follow up on, trying to understand what had happened."

 The NTSB found that there was a fatigue crack in the power control module and that it was not possible to visually inspect that type of failure.
 The lower rudder control module's cast metal housing had broken.
 The end portion of the control module housing that housed the yaw damper actuator had separated from the main portion of the housing.
 Deforge said in the Mayday episode that the NW85 failure was unusual because most failures are of internal components rather than of the housing itself.

 The NTSB ruled that the probable cause was a "fatigue fracture of the lower rudder power control module manifold, which resulted in a lower rudder hardover."
 In a rudder hardover, the rudder is driven to its full deflection and stays there.